So, you want to “hack” another RPG, book, comic or other idea to run in Savage Worlds (or other generic game), how do you do it, where do you start?

 Theme.

-As proof of this, the second edition of The One Ring is visually different enough from the first, that the game feels different for it.
-The John Hodgson art, reminiscent of Angus McBrides work is aligned to the “old school English literature” it represents, while the Free League version has the more modern “Scandi” hard and brutal look.
-One feels like an homage to the literature, the other feels like a more precipitous, desperate take on the world.
-As an aside, that very Scandi-art draws me to Symbaroum, M-Space and others.
+As proof of this, the second edition of The One Ring is mechanically very similar to the first, but it is visually different enough, that the game feels different for it.
+The John Hodgson art, reminiscent of Angus McBrides work is aligned to the “old school English literature” look it represents, while the Free League version has the more modern “Scandi” hard and brutal look.

-I must admit, good art sucks me into a world, my return to Pathfinder through Savage Worlds is in large part thanks to Wayne Reynolds art and some of my worst money sinks or near misses have been art based (Iron Kingdoms, Symbaroum, Tales from the Loop etc).
+I must admit, good art sucks me into a world, my return to Pathfinder through Savage Worlds is in large part thanks to Wayne Reynolds art and some of my worst money sinks and near misses have been art based (Iron Kingdoms, Symbaroum, Tales from the Loop etc).

 This then moves to fonts, graphic design and wording.
 If you want to engage people and keep them there (including yourself), then sticking to the feel of the original is important.
 Keep it on point, keep it brief, be fair and sympathetic to the original.
+The key I guess is to invisibly insinuate the new system into the original.

 This may seem to be too much, but it is not really hard to do and helps keep the vibe on.